 - Attend numerous festivals and cultural events.

 - Visit some of the historical sites and national parks

 Although some locals may say the water is potable, it is generally safer to stick to bottled water.

 What kind of clothes do they wear in Paraguay?

 Jeans are a popular clothing choice.
 The dressing is casual and conservative, with light clothing of natural fabric.
 Shorts are not often worn except at beaches.
 Light raincoats are common.
 A rebozo (scarf) is common among women.

-There are 6 mobile network operators and also quite a number of internet service providers in Paraguay.
+There are over 0 mobile network operators and about 0 internet service providers in Paraguay.
 You can checkout the

 and also details about each of them.